Keksuccino/docs_fancymenu/player-entities.md

 If there is no build available yet for the Minecraft version you're using, it will most likely get released at a later point.

-Please keep in mind that FER is not developed by Keksuccino, so he has no control over builds that get released.
+Please keep in mind that FER is not developed by Keksuccino, so he has no control over when builds get released.